Realme 2 Pro, Honor 9N, and Others Get Discounts During Flipkart Sale

 Flipkart on Monday kicked off the 'Super Value Week' in India that is aimed to offer new smartphones at discounted prices.
 The Flipkart sale, which began February 4 and will last until February 8, also brings exchange offers to deliver an additional Rs.
 1,000 discount in lieu of your old phone.
 Prominent handsets that are available under the new sale include the Realme 2 Pro, Honor 9N, Nokia 6.1 Plus, Redmi 6, Nokia 5.1 Plus, and Motorola One Power.
 The customers can also get up to Rs.
 2,500 additional exchange discount on purchasing models such as the Vivo V11 Pro, V9 Pro, and Oppo F9 Pro during the Flipkart sale.
 The online marketplace is additionally giving its Complete Mobile Protection at as low as Rs.
 99. Read on to find out all the great offers and deals from Flipkart Super Value Week sale.

-Among other models, the Super Value Week on Flipkart brings the Realme 2 Pro 4GB RAM/ 64GB storage model at Rs.
+The Super Value Week on Flipkart brings the Realme 2 Pro 4GB RAM/ 64GB storage model at Rs.
 12,990, down from the launch price of Rs.
 13,990.
 The Realme 2 Pro 6GB RAM/ 64GB storage variant, on the other hand, is available at Rs.
 14,990.
 The same variant was originally priced at Rs.
 17,990.
+The Realme 2 Pro (Review) packs a 6.3-inch full-HD+ display and is powered by octa-core Qualcomm Snapdragon 660 SoC.

 Apart from the Realme 2 Pro, the Flipkart sale has reduced the price of the Honor 9N that starts at Rs.
 9,999 for the 3GB RAM/ 32GB storage configuration, while the Honor 9N 4GB RAM/ 64GB storage variant is available at Rs.
 11,999 and the Honor 9N 4GB RAM/ 128GB storage model at Rs.
 17,999.
 The smartphone was launched at Rs.
 11,999 for the 3GB RAM/ 32GB storage variant, whereas its 4GB RAM/ 64GB storage version was priced at Rs.
 13,999 and the 4GB RAM/ 128GB storage model at Rs.
 17,999.